wsc0/reach/doc/overview.md

 [1].

 Both of these are and-inverter graph with `latches`, which correspond to state variables $x$.
-Both of these representations logic.S allow input variables as well, let us call them $y$.
+Both of these representations allow input variables as well, let us call them $y$.
 The latch next states are functions of $x$ and $y$, which can be set and retrieved via logic.S objects.
 Let us call these functions, under one name, $\Phi: (x \times y) \to x'$.

 The relation $T(x,x')$ is then defined as